Thank you for the Disclaimer.

 Ryan was admittedly surprised by that spike of murderous intent, and decided to back off from her across their connection and physically.
-Coincidentally this put him right up against Kirche.
+Coincidentally this backed him right up against Kirche.

 "Hello, Kirche!"
 Ryan replied with equal cheer.
-There went that mild burning sensation again, this time on the back of his head.
+There went Louise's glare burning into him again.

-He peered around her, and sure enough there was Tabitha as well.
+He peered around Kirche, and sure enough there was Tabitha as well.
 "Hello Tabby."